j-sieben/PIT/Doc/using_pit.md

 - It will log the error to all output modules actually parameterized
 - It will cleanly close the call stack, as it includes a call to `pit.leave`.

 If you defined a message for your own exception, simply raise the error by calling `pit.error(msg.CHILD_RECORD_FOUND_ERR);`.
-In your exception handler, you catch this exception as you would do with any other exception in PIT.
+In your exception handler, you catch this exception as you would do with any other exception in `PIT`.
 Further details on throwing and catching exceptions can be found [here](https://github.com/j-sieben/PIT/blob/master/Doc/exceptions.md).

 ## Logging independently of log settings

-If you require PIT to log any information regardless of any log settings, this is possible by calling method `pit.log`.
+If you require `PIT` to log any information regardless of any log settings, this is possible by calling method `pit.log`.
 To enhance its usability, this method accepts some additional parameters.

 First, the message severity is taken from the message you pass in.
 So if you want to log a message with severity `pit.LEVEL_ERROR`, this then defines the severity of the logging.
 You can limit this by using a parameter call `P_LOG_THRESHOLD`.
 If set, only messages are logged with a severity lower or equal this value.

 You then can decide upon the output modules to be used for this log process.
 Without changing any log settings, you may want to log a specific message to one output module only.
 This is possible by passing in the list of requested output modules as a colon-separated list into parameter `P_MODULE_LIST`.
 As said, this does not effect any log settings but will be set for this single log process.

-Imagine an application like a flow control system that needs to log status messages to a dedicated output module called PIT_FLOW_CONTROL.
+Imagine an application like a flow control system that needs to log status messages to a dedicated output module called `PIT`_FLOW_CONTROL.
 By calling `pit.log` with parameter `p_module_list => 'PIT_FLOW_CONTROL` only this output module will receive the status change message, regardless of whether logging is switch on or off.

 ## Handling message parameters